pbijdens/centaur-scores-ui/README.md

 cp -R dist/centaur-scores-ui/browser/* /var/www/centaurscoresui/
 ```

-Use this script to install a new version of the backend; run this from the ```centaur-scores-api/CentaurScores``` folder:
+Use this script to install a new version of the backend; run this from the ```centaur-scores-api/CentaurScores``` project-folder:

 ```bash
 #!/bin/bash